dineshresearch/electric_car/README.md

 tend to charge their electric vehicles in higher volume when they are home on the weekends.

 <img src="images/eda/average_power_day43_to_day60.png" width="1000" height = "600" />

+This next plot only examines the houses in the training set where electric vehicles are present.
+The distribution of the difference between the average power reading while an electric vehicle is charging and the overall average power reading for each house with an electric vehicle is shown below.
+This is an interesting plot because there are two clear local maximums at power increases of 1.32 and 2.58 power units, which are labeled with red x's.
+I believe there are two likely explanations for the presence of these two maximums.
+The first explanation is that there are two different types of electric vehicles present, one of which requires roughly 1.32 additional power units to charge and the other requires roughly 2.58 additional power units.
+The second explanation is that many of these houses have two of the same type of electric vehicle.
+The reason this is a likely scenario is that the increase of 2.58 power units is approximately twice the increase of 1.32 power units.
 <img src="images/eda/dist_of_charging_vs_not.png" width="1000" height = "600" />

 ## Model Building